On the Trails: September 2022

 September is migratory season and our sanctuaries are in the middle of a number of migration routes.
 Over 250 bird species can be encountered over the course of the season and in the fall every trail can host something special.
-The first burst of fall colour also emerges, highlighted by goldenrods and asters.
+The first burst of fall colour also emerges, highlighted by goldenrods, asters and sunflowers.
 These plants come into flower just in time for the arrival of another long distant migrant the monarch butterfly as the loop around Lake Ontario.

 September wildflowers are dominated by goldenrods, asters and an increasing abundance of native sunflowers with over 35 species occurring.
-These are particularly abundant in the meadows of Princess Point, Arboretum, and Rock Chapel.
-More subtle favourites in a woodland setting include, Symphyotrichum cordifolium (Heart-leaved Aster) at Rock Chapel, Solidago caesia (Blue-stemmed Goldenrod) in Hendrie Valley, and Eurybia macrophylla (Large-leaved Aster) along Cootes Paradise south shore forest.
+These are particularly abundant in the meadow restoration sites of Princess Point, Hendrie Valley and Rock Chapel.
+More subtle favourites in a woodland setting include, Symphyotrichum cordifolium (Heart-leaved Aster) also at Rock Chapel, Solidago caesia (Blue-stemmed Goldenrod) in Hendrie Valley, and Eurybia macrophylla (Large-leaved Aster) along Cootes Paradise south shore forest.
 You can also learn more about some of the traditional cultural uses of native plants at the Anishinaabe Waadizin nature trail at the Arboretum.

 Trail User Notes

 - Trails associated with Churchill Park will be temporarily rerouted or partially closed.
 Access to Churchill Park from the Princess Point and Ginger Valley trailheads in the north end of the park will be closed during construction, but the trails will continue along the forest edge.
 This is related to Churchill Park reconstruction that will create a network of loop walkways and will improve accessibility through the park.
 This work is expected to be completed by November 2022.